Maryland

 Statements, checks and bills should be dated no earlier than 90 days before Election Day.

-• A voter who registered to vote or changed his/her address during early voting or on Election Day will need to show proof of residency.
+Voters who registered to vote or changed their address during early voting or on Election Day will need to show proof of residency.

 Voters can check the voter lookup site to see if they have to show ID before voting.

-Voters without acceptable ID can cast a provisional ballot but must provide acceptable identification and/or proof of residence to the local board of elections by 10 a.m. on May 22, 2024 in order to have their provisional ballot counted.
+Voters without acceptable ID can cast a provisional ballot but must provide acceptable identification and/or proof of residence to the local board of elections by 10 a.m. the second Wednesday after the election for their ballot to be counted.

 If You Have Moved Within Your State

-If the voter moved to Maryland from another state then follow the regular voting registration procedures.
-The voter does not need to be a Maryland resident for a certain period of time before being eligible to register to vote in Maryland.
+If the voter moved to Maryland from another state the voter may register at either an early voting center or at the precinct for their residence and vote a regular ballot.
+The voter need not be a Maryland resident for a certain period of time before being eligible to vote in Maryland.

 If You Are in the Military or are an Overseas Voter